 On the other side, Laxman had a large family comprising 19 members.
 They had their roots from the village and hence were superstitious and narrow-minded.

 Thus problems and issues were inevitable.
 Rashmi didn’t use to interact with the other family members and her mother-in-law.
 Also, she was less interested in household chores.

 Her in-laws could not understand this.
-There were frequent arguments and lots of difference in opinions amongst them.
+There were frequent arguments and lots of differences in opinions amongst them.
 Every day brought a new controversy with it.

 One day when the frustration crossed all its limits, she packed her bags and left the house.
 Relations between Laxman and Rashmi also started fading slowly.
 An enormous gap came in their relations and they filed a divorce.

-During divorce proceedings, their lawyer suggested they visit a marriage counselor.
+During divorce proceedings, their lawyer suggested they visit a marriage counsellor for marriage counselling.

 As they visited me, I first tried to study both the families, their nature and the reason behind the daily conflicts.
 The only cause of misunderstanding was the difference in the cultures of both families.

 As the therapy started, they shared their reasons, problems and solutions.
 I just advised them to understand each other and interact as much as possible.
 It is essential to clear whatever comes to your mind.
 Too many misconceptions become poisonous for one’s relations.

 A little sacrifice and adjustments by each one of them can lessen all the complications, and they can live a happy life together.